 It is estimated that 15 percent of Americans have tried the prescription drug Ozempic to help them lose weight.
 This popular drug was initially created to help treat Type II diabetes, but many people are now using the drug because of its weight loss benefits.
-Unfortunately, many users are also experiencing serious side effects including medical conditions such as gallbladder problems and stomach paralysis.
+Unfortunately, many users are also experiencing serious side effects, including medical conditions such as gallbladder problems, stomach paralysis, and possible vision loss.

 If you have used Ozempic and suffered severe medical issues, you should speak with a knowledgeable Ozempic injury lawyer to fully understand your legal rights.
 It is important to know the rules and especially the deadline to file an Ozempic lawsuit so you don’t miss the opportunity to recover compensation for your losses.